John Brown (abolitionist): Palmyra and Osawatomie

-In 1856, a force of Missourians, led by Captain Henry Clay Pate, captured John Jr. and Jason, destroyed the Brown family homestead, and later participated in the Sack of Lawrence.
-On June 2, in the Battle of Black Jack, John Brown, nine of his followers, and 20 local men successfully defended a Free State settlement at Palmyra, Kansas, against an attack by Pate.
+In the Battle of Black Jack of June 2, 1856, John Brown, nine of his followers, and 20 local men successfully defended a Free State settlement at Palmyra, Kansas, against an attack by Henry Clay Pate.
 Pate and 22 of his men were taken prisoner.

-In August, a company of over 300 Missourians under the command of General John W. Reid crossed into Kansas and headed towards Osawatomie, intending to destroy the Free State settlements there, and then march on Topeka and Lawrence.
+In August, a company of over 300 Missourians under the command of General John W. Reid crossed into Kansas and headed toward Osawatomie, intending to destroy the Free State settlements there and then march on Topeka and Lawrence.
 On the morning of August 30, 1856, they shot and killed Brown's son Frederick and his neighbor David Garrison on the outskirts of Osawatomie.
 Brown, outnumbered more than seven to one, arranged his 38 men behind natural defenses along the road.
 Firing from cover, they managed to kill at least 20 of Reid's men and wounded 40 more.
 Reid regrouped, ordering his men to dismount and charge into the woods.
 Brown's small group scattered and fled across the Marais des Cygnes River.
 One of Brown's men was killed during the retreat and four were captured.
 While Brown and his surviving men hid in the woods nearby, the Missourians plundered and burned Osawatomie.
-Despite his defeat, Brown's bravery and military shrewdness in the face of overwhelming odds brought him national attention and made him a hero to many Northern abolitionists.
+Though defeated, Brown's bravery and military shrewdness in the face of overwhelming odds brought him national attention and made him a hero to many Northern abolitionists.

 On September 7, Brown entered Lawrence to meet with Free State leaders and help fortify against a feared assault.
 At least 2,700 pro-slavery Missourians were once again invading Kansas.
 On September 14, they skirmished near Lawrence.
 Brown prepared for battle, but serious violence was averted when the new governor of Kansas, John W. Geary, ordered the warring parties to disarm and disband, and offered clemency to former fighters on both sides.

+Brown had become infamous and federal warrants were issued for his arrest due to his actions in Kansas.
+He became careful of how he travelled and whom he stayed with across the country.